 Anne of Kiev was born into obscurity.
-There is no certainty about her date of birth though it’s estimated to be between 1024 and 1036 to Yaroslov the Wise and Ingegerd Olofsdotter of Sweden.
+There is no certainty about her date of birth though it’s estimated to be between 1024 and 1036 to Yaroslav the Wise and Ingegerd Olofsdotter of Sweden.
 Henry I of France had recently lost his wife, Matilda of Frisia and he was looking for a new wife who was not related to him within legal degrees of kinship.
-An ambassador was sent to Kiev and Anne, also known as Agnes was chosen.
+An ambassador was sent to Kiev and Anne, also known as Agnes, was chosen.
 They were married at the Cathedral of Reims on 19 May 1051.
-They would have four children, of which three would live to adulthood.
+They would have four children, of whom three would live to adulthood.
 Anne participated in politics, even more so after her husband died.
-Her signature in old Slavic survives to this day.

 She was praised by Pope Nicholas II, who wrote to her: